Our sister club, Rochester Rifle Club, announced it will hold two “1800” tournaments on February 21 and April 11, 2015.

 The NY Secure Ammunition and Firearms Enforcement (SAFE) Act of 2013 changed pistol permits into a renewable license.
-Renewal and re-certification of a permit holder’s eligibility is now mandatory.
+Renewal and re-certification of a permit holder’s eligibility is now mandatory and affects every one of our Members.
 If a pistol permit holder were to fail to re-new and re-certify his or her eligibility to possess a pistol license, that permit holder could (probably would) be charged with at least one Class A Misdemeanor, punishable by up to one year of incarceration.
+What follows is our current understanding of the process and how obtained this information:

-On Tuesday November 18, 2014, the State Police conducted a presentation on the recertification process required under the New York State Safe Act.
+On Tuesday November 18, 2014, the State Police gave a presentation to the State Association of County Clerks on the recertification process required under the New York State Safe Act.

 A pilot of the recertification process will begin in January of 2015.
 Three counties will pilot the State Police renewal scheme: Albany, Schenectady and Fulton.

-Under the SAFE Act and the State Police renewal process, you will need to verify the following information on your pistol permit to the New York State Police every 5 years: name, DOB, gender, race, residential address, social security number, the firearms possessed, and if you want, your e-mail […]
+Under the SAFE Act and the State Police renewal process, you will need to verify the following information on your pistol […]

 Continue reading SAFE Act Pistol Permit Renewals